 Copper pipes have been the gold standard for at least 80 years, and even those installed decades ago are still going strong in many cases.
-Copper plumbing does not pollute drinking water and old copper pipes are recyclable.
+Copper pipes do not pollute drinking water, and old copper pipes are recyclable.
 Copper pipes, however, cannot be considered truly environmentally friendly because the way copper is mined and manufactured can have damaging effects on the environment.

 From a health standpoint, copper pipes themselves have no negative effects.
 The only drawback is that some pipe joints used to have a lead-based solder.
 Fortunately, the lead was banned 20 years ago, but people living in older homes should have their water tested for lead problems.

 Plastic pipes are the common choice now when it comes to home plumbing.
 There are two types of rigid plastic pipes that are commonly used: PVC, or polyvinyl chloride, that is used for cold water only; and CPVC, or chlorinated polyvinyl chloride, which is used for both hot and cold water.
 Both types of plastic pipes have been in use for many years and are approved for carrying drinking water.